worldbank/stata-linter/README.md

 **stata_linter** provides a set of commands that attempt to improve readability of Stata do files.
 The list of commands will be extended continuously, and suggestions for new commands are greatly appreciated.
 The commands are written based on good coding practices according to the standards at DIME (The World Bank’s unit for Impact Evaluations).
+For these standards, refer to [DIME's Stata Coding practices](https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices) and _Appendix: The DIME Analytics Coding Guide_ of [Development Research in Practice](https://worldbank.github.io/dime-data-handbook/).
-For these commands, the corresponding help files provide justifications for the standardized best practices applied.
+For the commands in this package, the corresponding help files provide justifications for the standardized best practices applied.

  - **stata_linter_detect** detects bad coding practices in one or multiple Stata do files and returns the results.
- - **stata_linter_correct** corrects bad coding practies in a Stata do file. **Note that this command is not guaranteed to correct codes without changing results.
+ - **stata_linter_correct** corrects bad coding practices in a Stata do file. **Note that this command is not guaranteed to correct codes without changing results.
 It is strongly recommended that, after using this command, you check if results of the do file do not change.**

 ### **Examples**